Exploring New Physics Beyond the Standard Cosmology with Dark Energy Survey Year 1 Data: Results

 \section{Results}

-In light of different kinds of datasets D, C, CBSL and DCBSL, our numerical analysis results are presented in Tab. \ref{t1}, which includes mean values with $1\sigma$ errors and $2\sigma$ limits of different model parameters of the above four alternatives from Markov Chain Monte Carlo analysis.
-The marginalized 1-dimensional and 2-dimensional posterior distributions of cosmological parameters of these four models are also exhibited in Figs. \ref{f1}-\ref{f5}.
-In Fig. \ref{f1}, one can easily find that the $\sigma_8$ tension between DES Y1 and Planck datasets are clearly alleviated in IDE, VDE and DDE models, and to a small extent, resolved by RSSI model.
+In light of different kinds of datasets D, C, CBSL and DCBSL, our numerical analysis results are presented in Tab. \ref{t1}, which includes mean values with $1\sigma$ errors and $2\sigma$ limits of different model parameters of the above three alternatives from Markov Chain Monte Carlo analysis.
+The marginalized 1-dimensional and 2-dimensional posterior distributions of cosmological parameters of these three models are also exhibited in Figs. \ref{f1}-\ref{f5}.
+In Fig. \ref{f1}, one can easily find that the $\sigma_8$ tension between DES Y1 and Planck datasets are clearly alleviated in IDE, VDE and DDE models.
 As a comparison, we also show the corresponding $\Omega_m-\sigma_8\Omega_m^{0.5}$ contours and the same conclusion is obtained.